Bernie Sanders Swats Down ‘Medicare for All’ Critics: ‘You’re Wrong’

 Sanders, an independent who caucuses with the Democrats and who has demonstrated remarkable resilience despite months of attacks for his support of democratic socialism, noted that Canada and its expansive social safety net exists a mere five minutes from the Fox Theatre in downtown Detroit, adding that millions of Canadians use a “Medicare for All”-esque system without leaving medical visits burdened with debt.

-“Health care is a human right—I believe that,” Sanders said, to exuberant applause from members of the audience, dismissing the question as “a Republican talking point.”
+“Health care is a human right—I believe that,” Sanders said, to exuberant applause from members of the audience.

+He was soon joined by Sen. Elizabeth Warren (D-MA), who backed up Sanders calling the criticisms of the healthcare overhaul “Republican talking points.”

+“Let’s be clear about this, we are the Democrats.
+We are not about trying to take away health care from anyone,” she said.
+“That’s what the Republicans are trying to do and we should stop using Republican talking points in order to talk with each other about how to best provide that health care.”

 Although the lineup of Tuesday’s debate is the result of a randomized shuffle of top-, mid- and bottom-tier candidates, the first of this week’s two debates is expected to lean disproportionately towards delineating policy differences between the candidates.
 Sanders of Vermont and Elizabeth Warren of Massachusetts are sharing both center stage and a similar lane in the race for the Democratic presidential nomination, crashing what could otherwise be deemed “Moderate’s Night” at the Fox Theatre.